Eaton Strengthens Commitment to Global Supply Chain Sustainability by Joining the Sustainable Procurement Pledge's League of Champions Program

 "We care about making the world a better place for everyone, and that includes creating a sustainable and ethically managed supply chain," said Executive Vice President and Chief Supply Chain Officer Rogerio Branco, who will serve as a member on the League of Champions.
 "Relationships like these are crucial in accelerating our work in this space.
 We're excited to work with other companies that are also committed to creating a positive impact in the world."

-Eaton will celebrate the second annual World Sustainable Procurement Day, hosted by SPP, on March 21.
-The observance day is designed to empower procurement practitioners with the knowledge, awareness of best practices, and practical solutions needed to tackle sustainable procurement challenges today across all regions, sectors and issues.
+Eaton celebrated the second annual World Sustainable Procurement Day, hosted by SPP, on March 21.
+The observance day is designed to empower procurement practitioners with the knowledge, awareness of best practices, and practical solutions needed to tackle sustainable procurement challenges today - across all regions, sectors and issues.

 Founded in 1911, Eaton is marking its 100th anniversary of being listed on the New York Stock Exchange.
 We reported revenues of $20.8 billion in 2022 and serve customers in more than 170 countries.
 For more information, visit www.eaton.com.
 Follow us on Twitter and LinkedIn.